snwl123/o-k/README.md

 # Online Karaoke O-K

-An online karaoke web application using React.js on the clint side and Python Flask on the server side.
+An online karaoke web application using React.js on the client side and Python Flask on the server side.